sloppyjuicy/cogniassist-docs/docs/Workflow.md

 #### User Interaction

-Once the user triggers a particular intent, the bot should provide a relevant response to the user.
+Once the user triggers a particular intent, the bot should relevantly respond to the user.
 You can customize the bot responses here.
 Select **User Interaction** from the list, it displays the screen as shown below.

 ![](assets\CA_040.png)